t0mer/Find-my-kids/README.md

 #### Manual Images Upload

-In order to train the Rekognition model open your browser and navigate to: http://[SERVER_IP]:[PORT]/trainer
+In order to train the model open your browser and navigate to: http://[SERVER_IP]:[PORT]/trainer

 An error may popup, it is because there are no images related for the collections, just click on OK.
 ![No images](screenshots/no-images-error.png)